 A frame consists of a collection of parameters used to define the playback of a snippet with differing gain, time base, carrier frequency, and number of repetitions.
-A frame consists of up to three bytes, its structure is shown in Figure 28.
-The frame parameters can be easily set up using the Dialog GUI.
+A frame consists of up to three bytes, its structure is shown in Figure 27.
+The frame parameters can be easily set up using the Dialog SmartCanvas GUI.

-- Byte 1 is mandatory, if COMMAND_TYPE = 0 then only Byte 1 exists.
-If COMMAND_TYPE = 1 in Byte 1 then Byte 2 (at least) exists. - Byte 2 is optional.When used, set COMMAND_TYPE = 1 in both Byte 1 and Byte 2. - Byte 3 is optional, for use in wideband sequences only and contains the frame frequency eight LSBs.
+- Byte 1 is mandatory.
+For byte 1, always set COMMAND_TYPE = 0.
+If set incorrectly, the device will generate an interrupt of the type E_MEM_FAULT. - Byte 2 is optional.
+When used, set COMMAND_TYPE = 1 in Byte 2. - Byte 3 is optional, for use in wideband sequences only, and contains the frame frequency's eight LSBs.